ric2b/small-programs/README.md

 #small-programs
-Various personal small programs that can be useful
+Various personal small programs that can be useful.

 The python folder contains scripts that do not require use of the makefile

 ==============